-It's easy - just send him a direct message, as you would do any other Slack user.
+It's easy - just send him a direct message, as you would do with any other Slack user.

 The bot will actually manage most of the important stuff himself.
 He collects a list of birthdays automatically, reminds about upcoming birthdays automatically and congratulates people automatically as well.

-However, if you wanna know when is the next celebration in your team or if you forgot when your friend has a birthday - just send bot a DM with the text help, and he will be there for you.
+However, if you wanna know when the next celebration in your team is or if you forgot when your friend has a birthday - just send bot a DM with the text help, and he will be there for you.

 By default, the person installing bot and the admins and owners of the Slack team have the admin rights on BirthdayBot.

 This means they can set birthdays, control team-wide settings and do some other cool stuff.
 You can see the list of current BirthdayBot admins by typing: show admins command.